 Last week I shared our master bedroom makeover and now we’ll start getting into all the DIYs from the room.
 First up, this wood dowel headboard we made!
 A couple years ago, we moved our bedroom from downstairs to upstairs.
-Since we had every intention of building a new bed for our new room, we got rid of our old bed frame, and only brought up the mattress.
-Fast forward a couple years and we were still sleeping on a mattress on the floor!! 😂🤦🏻♀️ First, I was having trouble deciding on a design for our bed, and then once I finally did come up with a design, other projects just kept taking priority over our bedroom.
+We had every intention of building a new bed for our new room, so we got rid of our old bed frame, and only brought up the mattress.
+Fast forward a couple years and we were still sleeping on a mattress on the floor!! 😂🤦🏻♀️ First, I was having trouble deciding on a design for our bed.
+Then once I finally did come up with a design, other projects just kept taking priority over our bedroom.
 When we finally had a real bed and I was up off the floor, I was SOOO excited!
 I think being on the floor for so long made me appreciate having a bed all the more.